Rising Tide of Restrictions on Religion

 None of the 25 most populous countries had low social hostilities involving religion as of mid-2010, while four had low government restrictions on religion: South Africa, Brazil, Philippines and Japan.
 As discussed in the sidebar on page 15, the United States moved from the low category of government restrictions in mid-2009 to the moderate category in 2010, based on the information in the sources consulted for this study.

 Government restrictions and/or social hostilities increased by one point or more in several European countries from mid-2009 to mid-2010, including Russia, the United Kingdom, Germany and France.
 (See Government Restrictions Index table PDF on and Social Hostilities Index table PDF.)
 Russia moved from the high category of social hostilities in mid-2009 to the very high category in mid-2010, primarily because of increasing tensions in heavily Muslim areas.
 Russia already had very high government restrictions.
 Indeed, Russia was the only European country with very high scores on both the Government Restrictions Index and the Social Hostilities Index in the latest year studied.
 (To compare scores for each of the 25 most populous countries in all four years covered in this study, see the interactive feature below.)
+[Note: this scatterplot has been updated to reflect scores from 2013, our latest report.]

 These are among the key findings of the Pew Forum’s new report on global restrictions on religion.
 The 197 countries and self-administering territories covered by the study contain more than 99.5% of the world’s population.
 They include 191 of the 192 member states of the United Nations as of mid-2010 plus six self-administering territories — Kosovo, Hong Kong, Macau, the Palestinian territories, Taiwan and Western Sahara.7 Each country or territory was scored on a total of 33 measures phrased as questions about government restrictions or social hostilities involving religion.
 (For the full question wording, see the Summary of Results.)
 The Government Restrictions Index is comprised of 20 questions; there are 13 questions on the Social Hostilities Index.